- 1. Add Subtitles+

 If the video is found on a video sharing platform, just paste its URL code within the Paste a URL box provided.
 These sites could be YouTube, Instagram, Facebook, Vimeo, and Twitter among others.

 Step 2.
 While you have opened your videos, just add their subtitle files one at a time.
 There is a provision for editing each subtitle's timing of course using online UI.
-Also, you can modify features like font, size, and the text color via the left panel.
+Also, you can modify features like font, size, and text color via the left panel.
 Furthermore, if you would like to have your timings adjusted in a more detailed way, then click each timestamp to access individual editing.

 Step 3.
 Once you are satisfied, click the Create Video button at the bottom of the window so as to finally create the video you have been working on.
-You can choose to download the video you have just created directly to your device so as to share on social media platforms.
+You can choose to download the video you have just created directly to your device so as to share it on social media platforms.

-Adding subtitles to a video can be done through VLC media player, through Wondershare UniConverter and also using an online tool like Kapwing.
+Adding subtitles to a video can be done through a VLC media player, through Wondershare UniConverter and also using an online tool like Kapwing.
 All these options can save your day, but it is more beneficial using Wondershare UniConverter software since you can edit videos and transfer files to your mobile device.